awsdocs/aws-codepipeline-user-guide/doc_source/getting-started-codepipeline.md

 You must give the IAM user permissions to interact with CodePipeline\.
 The quickest way to do this is to apply the **AWSCodePipelineFullAccess** managed policy to the IAM user\.

+**Note**
+The **AWSCodePipelineFullAccess** policy includes permissions that allow the console user to pass an IAM role to CodePipeline or other AWS services\.
+This allows the service to assume the role and perform actions on your behalf\.
+When you attach the policy to a user, role, or group, the `iam:PassRole` permissions are applied\.
+Make sure the policy is only applied to trusted users\.
+When users with these permissions use the console to create or edit a pipeline, the following choices are available:
+Create a CodePipeline service role or choose an existing one and pass the role to CodePipeline Might choose to create a CloudWatch Events rule for change detection and pass the CloudWatch Events service role to CloudWatch Events
+For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html)\.

 **To grant permissions to an IAM user using the AWS Management Console**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.